ravindu644/Android-Kernel-Tutorials/README.md

 <h2> ✅ Compiling Part (Universal for any device).</h2>

-### 01. After downloading or cloning the Kernel Source, we must have a build script to compile our kernel.
+### 01. After downloading or cloning the Kernel Source, we should have a build script to compile our kernel.

 - Before creating a build script, we must determine the compatible compilers we will use to build our kernel.